Auto Window Tinting Guide 101: How to Take Care of Your Tints

 While a lot of manufacturers avoid ammonia, it’s best that car owners check the labels of the products they buy before using them.

-One of the greatest precautions car owners can do in preserving their auto window tinting is by installing it properly.
+One of the greatest precautions car owners can do in preserving their automotive window tints is by installing it properly.

-Undeniably, buying pre cut window tints and installing them by yourself will save you money but it exposes you to factors that can ruin your investment like air bubbles and water pockets.
-Aside from this, improper installation techniques could affect the adhesive of the tint, therefore affecting its longevity.
+Undeniably, buying pre-cut window tints and doing the tint application by yourself will save you money but it exposes you to factors that can ruin your investment like air bubbles and water pockets.
+Aside from this, improper installation techniques could affect the adhesive of the tint, therefore affecting its longevity and its ability to block UV rays, reducing heat up to 60 percent.

-If you want to ensure that your UV protection lasts for a very long time, its best that you have it professionally installed!
+Did you know that a professionally installed tint blocks up to 99 percent of UV rays?
+If you want to ensure that your UV protection and heat rejection ceramic tint lasts for a very long time, it’s best that you have it professionally installed!